| | |

 Activities for Children | Kids in Prague

-Prague offers plenty of fun activities for children of all ages to enjoy.
+Prague offers fun activities for children of all ages and the whole family to enjoy together.
 Our Kids in Prague guide covers the best of them, including family friendly restaurants to dine in.

 | | | |